 - The thing you want to do feels too difficult

 - Avoiding the task feels safer and easier

 - Fear of failure, being embarrassed if you don’t succeed

 - You’re worried about making the wrong choice or making a mistake

 - Fear of change

-Think about the goals or actions where you know that you’re procrastinating.
+Notice when you’re procrastinating and be honest with yourself.
 Is it due to any of the reasons above, or something else?
 Understanding yourself, your motivations and your fears is a big step towards moving forward.

-Look at the tasks or goals you have set for yourself, particularly the ones you’ve been putting off or avoiding.
+Look at the tasks you’ve been putting off or avoiding.
 Ask yourself these questions.

 - How important is it?